jack9966qk/TJAAnalyzer/README.md

 ```bash
 npm run dev
 ```
-*Access at the URL shown in your terminal (usually `http://localhost:5173`).
+*Access at the URL shown in your terminal.
 Use this for active development.*

 **Production Preview:**
 ```bash